-- Always start with a clean spray tank.
-Steam-cleaning aerial spray tanks is recommended to facilitate the removal of any caked deposits. - 3.
-When METHOD 240SL HERBICIDE is tank mixed with other pesticides, all cleanout procedures for each product should be examined, and the most rigorous procedure should be followed.
+- 1. Always start with a clean spray tank. - 2.
+Steam-cleaning aerial spray tanks is recommended to facilitate the removal of any caked deposits. - When METHOD® 240SL HERBICIDE is tank mixed with other pesticides, all cleanout procedures for each product should be examined, and the most rigorous procedure should be followed.

-4. In addition to this cleanout procedure, all pre-cleanout guidelines on subsequently applied products should be followed as per - 5.
-Low rates of METHOD 240SL HERBICIDE can kill or severely injure most crops.
-Following a METHOD 240SL HERBICIDE application, the use of spray equipment to apply other pesticides to crops on which METHOD 240SL HERBICIDE or its active ingredients are not registered may result in their damage.
+- In addition to this cleanout procedure, all pre-cleanout guidelines on subsequently applied products should be followed as per the individual labels. - 5.
+Low rates of METHOD® 240SL HERBICIDE can kill or severely injure most crops.
+Following a METHOD® 240SL HERBICIDE application, the use of spray equipment to apply other pesticides to crops on which METHOD® 240SL HERBICIDE or its active ingredients are not registered may result in their damage.
 The most effective way to reduce this crop damage potential is to use dedicated mixing and application equipment.